 X-rays, magnetic resonance imaging (MRI), and sonography and are vital parts of the medical diagnostic process.
 Doctors use these scans to detect bone fractures, cancer, and blood clots.
 It’s used in tests such as CT scans and ultrasounds.
 Now, there are even three-dimensional colour X-rays touted to “eventually help diagnose cancers and blood diseases without invasive surgery”.
 Simply put, these tools are an indispensable part of modern medicine.

-This makes radiographers and radiologists key professions in the medical field — attracting more and young professionals to this specialisation.
+This makes radiographers and radiologists key professions in the medical field — attracting more young professionals to this specialisation.
 If this is you, read on for an introduction.

 Radiography vs radiology: What’s the difference?